Yewmark is an AI-assisted personal journal. This is a note on how it’s put together, and the choices that shaped it.

 One VPS, one process, one operator

 This is unfashionable on purpose.
 Single-VPS is harder to scale to a million users — irrelevant; this is a journal, not a feed.
 It’s also dramatically harder to lose track of.
-There is one machine, with one set of services, one set of logs, one set of timers.
-If something is broken, it is broken somewhere you can ssh to and read.
+There is one machine you can ssh to and read.
+If something is broken, it is broken somewhere visible.

 The whole infrastructure description fits on a postcard.
 That is a feature.